Who can join 100 Women Who Care?

 Is my donation tax deductible?

 Yes, as only registered not-for-profit and charitable organizations will be sponsored by the group.
 Cheques are written directly to the charitable organization and NOT to 100 Women Who Care Lanark County.
 Tax receipts will be issued directly by the charitable organization.
+Sometimes at the end of the year or beginning of the next year.

 Can I just send the donation to the charity myself?